- Abdallah Alaoui, National Patrimony of Morocco

 Med-O-Med grows step by step.
 In this two years of existence, several members of special importance and relevance to the program development has joined it.
 Among them we can include the BGCI (Botanic Gardens Conservation International), who attended the presentation of the Network of Botanical Gardens of the Mediterranean and Middle East at the Alhambra in Granada, in October 2009.
 UNESCO has add Med-O-Med through the Club Unesco Alterité.
 The Silene association, aimed to the conservation of the spritual and intangible cultural heritage in relation to nature conservation is also a member, and the Serra de TramuntanaProgramm (Mallorca), which was declared World Heritage Site in 2011, under the Cultural Landscape Category is linked to us.

 Also part of the Program are the botanical gardens of Fez and the Jardin d’Essais Botaniques of Rabat, dependent of INRA (Institut National de la Recherche Agronomique), with which the FUNCI maintains a close working relationship.
-Other members of Med-O-Med, among others, are the Royal Botanical Garden of Madrid, the Royal Botanic Garden of Jordan , the Botanic Garden of Córdoba, the Historic Botanical Garden of Málaga, the Olárizu Botanic Garden of Vitoria-Gasteiz, Spain; the Botanical Garden in the Faculty of Science of Zagreb, the Botanic Garden of the University of al-Quds in Jerusalem, the Jardin Botanique du Hamma, Algier, Algier, Algeria, the Botanic Garden Nezahat Gökyicit of Istambul, the Biological Station Torretes Font-Roja belonging to the University of Alicante, and the Qur’anic Garden of Doha, Qatar.
+Other members of Med-O-Med, among others, are the Royal Botanical Garden of Madrid, the Royal Botanic Garden of Jordan , the Botanic Garden of Córdoba, the Historic Botanical Garden of Málaga, the Olárizu Botanic Garden of Vitoria-Gasteiz, Spain; the Botanical Garden in the Faculty of Science of Zagreb, the Botanic Garden of the University of al-Quds in Jerusalem, the Jardin Botanique du Hamma, Algier, Algier, Algeria, the Botanic Garden Nezahat Gökyicit of Istambul, the Biological Station Torretes Font-Roja belonging to the University of Alicante, the Qur’anic Garden of Doha, Qatar, and the twelve botanic gardens of the Red Andaluza de Jardines Botánicos y Micológicos en Espacios Naturales (RAJBEN), in Spain, that joined us in 2017.

 Universities and research centers